tangent3D/python-ucdev/readme.md

 ### Installation
-Linux: Copy [90-cyusb.rules](cypress/linux/90-cyusb.rules) to `/etc/udev/
-rules.d` and reboot to reload udev rules.
+Linux: Copy [90-cyusb.rules](cypress/linux/90-cyusb.rules) to `/etc/udev/rules.d` and reboot to reload udev rules.

 No special installation steps are required for Windows.